BTAProgrammers/SpreadsheetView/README.md

 ## Installation

 ### CocoaPods
-SpreadsheetView is will be available through [CocoaPods](https://cocoapods.org).
+SpreadsheetView will be available through [CocoaPods](https://cocoapods.org).
 However I have not yet pushed it up to it.

 ### SwiftPM
 For [SwiftPM](https://github.com/apple/swift-package-manager), add the following package by going to File -> Add Packages and using the git link: